Billy Hughes

 Hughes was born in London to Welsh parents.
 He emigrated to Australia at the age of 22, and became involved in the fledgling Australian labour movement.
 He was elected to the New South Wales Legislative Assembly in 1894, as a member of the New South Wales Labor Party, and then transferred to the new federal parliament in 1901.
 Hughes combined his early political career with part-time legal studies, and was called to the bar in 1903.
-He first entered cabinet in 1904, in the short-lived Watson Government, and was later the Attorney-General of Australia in each of Andrew Fisher's governments.
+He first entered cabinet in 1904, in the short-lived Watson government, and was later the Attorney-General of Australia in each of Andrew Fisher's governments.
 He was elected deputy leader of the Australian Labor Party in 1914.

 Hughes became prime minister in October 1915, when Fisher retired due to ill health.
 The war was the dominant issue of the time, and his support for sending conscripted troops overseas caused a split within Labor ranks.
-Hughes and his supporters were expelled from the party in November 1916, but he was able to remain in power at the head of the new National Labor Party, which after a few months merged with the Liberals to form the Nationalist Party of Australia.
+Hughes and his supporters were expelled from the party in November 1916, but he was able to remain in power at the head of the new National Labor Party, which after a few months merged with the Liberals to form the Nationalist Party.
 His government was re-elected with large majorities at the 1917 and 1919 elections.
 Hughes established the forerunners of the Australian Federal Police and the CSIRO during the war, and also created a number of new state-owned enterprises to aid the post-war economy.
 He made a significant impression on other world leaders at the 1919 Paris Peace Conference, where he secured Australian control of the former German New Guinea.